validatedid/VIDchain-demo-v2/README.md

 ## Get VIDChain wallet and test the available demos

 The _.apk_ is currently not publically distributed, you will need to contact with ValidatedID to get the latest wallet version.
-Once you got your wallet, you will find the demos running at: [vidchain-government](https://try.vidchain.net/demo/government) and [vidchain-university](https://try.vidchain.net/demo/university).
+Once you got your wallet, you will find the demos running at: [vidchain demo](https://try.vidchain.net/demo).

 ## Run the apps locally